clj-holmes/clj-watson/README.md

 the dependencies, scans all JARs in the classpath and matches vulnerabilities using it.

-* `clj-watson` v5.x.x uses DependencyCheck 9.0.x and the new NIST NVD API.
+* `clj-watson` v5.1.3 onward uses DependencyCheck 10.0.x and the new NIST NVD API.
+  * `clj-watson` v5.0.0..v5.1.2 used DependencyCheck 9.0.x which caused the NIST NVD API to be overwhelmed; please update to v5.1.3!
 * `clj-watson` v4.x.x uses an earlier version of DependencyCheck and the old NVD data feeds, which have been deprecated.

 #### NIST NVD API

-As of version v5.0.0, `clj-watson` uses [`DependencyCheck` 9.0.x](https://github.com/jeremylong/DependencyCheck/tree/main?tab=readme-ov-file#900-upgrade-notice) which switches from the earlier NVD data feeds to the new NIST NVD API.
+As of version v5.0.0, `clj-watson` switched to [`DependencyCheck` 9.0.x](https://github.com/jeremylong/DependencyCheck/tree/main?tab=readme-ov-file#900-upgrade-notice) which switches from the earlier NVD data feeds to the new NIST NVD API.
+**NIST are forcing everyone to upgrade to 10.0.3 or later so please use `clj-watson` v5.1.3 or later!**

 This new API heavily throttles anonymous requests, so it is [highly recommended to get an API key](https://github.com/jeremylong/DependencyCheck/tree/main?tab=readme-ov-file#nvd-api-key-highly-recommended)